Nvidia teams up with UN to boost data science in 10 African nations

 of Nvidia-certified systems and data science workstations powered by Nvidia RTX and Nvidia Quadro RTX GPUs for each country — starting with Ghana, Kenya, Rwanda, Senegal and Sierra Leone.
 Up next will be Guinea, Mali, Nigeria, Somalia and Togo.

 “Public-sector institutions play a critical role in providing the data used for policymaking at all levels.
-But often they face huge gaps in infrastructure and expertise required to tap the benefits of the data revolution,” said Future Tech founder and CEO Bob Venero, in a statement.
+But often they face huge gaps in infrastructure and expertise required to tap the benefits of the data revolution,” said Bob Venero, Future Tech’s founder and CEO, in a statement.

 To further support the countries’ data science capabilities, Nvidia is teaming up with local universities, research institutes and data science communities to build a pipeline of developers that can extract insights from census information and other data sources.